Esther 7:1-6, 9-10, 9:20-22

 If your congregation hears prayer requests during worship on Sunday, take time before those requests are collected to explain what you do to the children.
 Also invite them to suggest prayer concerns for this day and be sure they are mentioned near the beginning of the church’s prayers that follow.

-Compare the order of the prayer of confession and assurance of pardon used in your worship to the process that unfolds when we apologize to and forgive each other.
+Compare the order of the prayer of confession and assurance of pardon used in your worship to the process that unfolds when we apologize to and forgive each other for mean things we said or did.
 Use a specific example such as a friend you called a mean name (pick one that kids hurl at each other in your area) or tripping a kid you do not really like that much as he or she walks past your desk.

-X If you deal with the questions raised about unanswered prayer that are raised by the reference to Elijah, be straight with the children too.
+> If you deal with the questions raised about unanswered prayer that are raised by the reference to Elijah, be straight with the children too.
 They need to hear early that we don’t always get what we ask for – even from God.
 They also need to hear that adults are mystified when they ask God for good things - like the healing of someone they love - and they don’t get them.
-Knowing this makes children less likely to conclude either that they are bad people or that God doesn’t love them when they pray for something they desperately want and need but do not get it.
+Knowing this makes children less likely to conclude that they are bad people or that God doesn’t love them when they pray for something and don’t get what they desperately want and need.
 They know that it happens to everyone and that no one understands it or likes it.
 That helps – a little.

 There are several themes in this complex passage.
 Parts of some of them can be explored with children in ways that enriches them for the adults as well.